 One good thing about following a cognitive healthy diet is that it has other benefits.
 Often what’s good for the brain will also be good for the heart, immune system and even improve sexual health and strength training and bodybuilding.
-If you want to really boost your overall performance you can’t count on a pill or powder to take the place of hard work and good choices, hopefully with the guidelines set forth here you can be better prepared to make smart dietary choices that will, hopefully, leave you smarter in the process.
+If you want to really boost your overall performance you can’t count on a pill or powder to take the place of hard work and good choices, hopefully with the guidelines set forth here you can be better prepared to make smart dietary choices that will, hopefully, leave you with a sharper mind in the process.

 Our diet and the nutrients we ingest has an undeniable effect on our cognition, mood, energy levels and even ability to sleep.
 Switching to healthier eating habits and following up with regular exercise is part of the basic foundation of performance and wellness.
-As the old saying goes, you don’t put a new roof on a house without first fixing the foundation.
+As the old saying goes, you don’t put a new roof on a house without first ensuring the foundation is sound.
 So if you’re new to nootropics, the first step will be learning about the different classes, categories, compounds and how they work, but while you do that you can adjust your diet to tweak your performance levels.
 If you are familiar with nootropics, you still may have some ways you can improve your overall cognitive performance just by altering what you choose for meals.

 BASICS OF A NOOTROPIC FRIENDLY DIET